Skip links

 Analyzing the Current Cloud Landscape

-In 2024, the dominant players in the cloud computing landscape are expected to remain Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+In 2023, the dominant players in the cloud computing landscape are expected to remain Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
 The cloud market will see an uptick in hybrid cloud adoption to achieve maximum flexibility, driven by the continued growth of IoT, AI, and ML.

-The cloud market is likely to be characterized by continued growth, increased competition, and a focus on innovation and security.
+The cloud market in 2023 is likely to be characterized by continued growth, increased competition, and a focus on innovation and security.
 However, this growth may hit a hurdle if software organizations run out of cloud talent.

 The current cloud talent demand-supply gap stands at 4.15 Million, which has grown by ~56% (1.82 Million) since 2021.
 This is a cause of concern going forward because enterprises aren’t prepared to put brakes on their cloud ambitions.